tejpatil064/Moblie-authentication-firebase/README.md

-# Getting Started with Create React App
+# Mobile number authentication system using firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project is done in React.js.

-## Available Scripts
+## Step to setup project

 In the project directory, you can run: